sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 </a>
 </div>

-The resource create experience contains:
+The create a resource experience contains:
-* Tabs with descriptive and supportive text and learn more links to switch between logical input steps
+* Tabs to provide logical steps and provide descriptive and supportive text and learn more links about each step
-* Sections that group input fields into a logical area.
+* Sections to logically group input fields and provide concise, instructional text for each grouping of fields
-* Input fields divided into logical sections with concise, instructional text for each section
+* Input fields to gather user input and provide information about each field
 * Footer navigation with buttons to navigate to previous and next tabs and submit the form

 <a name="anatomy-tab-layout"></a>